feeerix/python-hft-bot/README.md

 ## Current Focus Points

-- Currently I am hashing the positions df, where I should be hashing the settings, and also checking the results.
-This will potentially reduce the required compute depending on what I'm looking to do.
+- Hashing seems to come quite far into the backtesting process, might be more prudent to check the hash at an earlier time (early as possible) to minimise compute required.

 ## Next Goals